-- 1. individuals with disabilities; - 2. individuals from economically disadvantaged families, including low-income youth and adults; - 3. individuals preparing for non-traditional fields; - 4. single parents, including single pregnant women; - 5. out-of-workforce individuals; - 6.
-English learners; - 7.
-Homeless individuals described in section 725 of the McKinney-Vento Homeless Assistance Act (42 U.S.C 11434a); - 8.
+- 1. individuals with disabilities; - 2. individuals from economically disadvantaged families, including low-income youth and adults: - 3. individuals preparing for non-traditional fields; - 4. single parents, including single pregnant women; - 5. out-of-workforce individuals; - 6. individuals with other barriers to educational achievement, including individuals with limited English proficiency; - 7.
+Homeless individuals described in section 725 of the McKinney-Vento Homeless Assistance Act (42 U.S.C 11434a): - 8.
 Youth who are in, or have aged out of, the foster care system; and - 9.
 Youth with a parent who - a.
 Is a member of the armed forces (as such term is defined in section 101(a)(4) of title 10, United States Code); and - b.
 Is on active duty (as such term is defined in section 101(d)(1) of such title).